 Racine Psychological Services, Inc., Racine, decreased their wait-time to first appointment from 17 days to 7 days by adding one group during the week and attempting to fill canceled OWI assessment appointments.

 Rock Valley Community Programs, Janesville, decreased their wait list from 60 people to 24 by double-booking intake appointments on Tuesday mornings and Thursday afternoons.

 St. Croix County Health and Human Services, New Richmond, reduced waiting time to treatment from 77 days to 44 days (a 43% reduction) by offering briefer treatment options and adding two more counseling groups.

 St. Joseph's Hospital, Alcohol and Drug Recovery Services, Marshfield, reduced the no-show rate for service appointments from 33% to 14% using reminder call variations.

-Tamarack Behavioral Health Center, Manitowoc, increased retention to the third treatment session from 51% to 58.5%.
+Tamarack Behavioral Health Center, Manitowoc, increased retention to the third treatment session from 51 percent to 58.5 percent.
 The change idea implemented was to reduce the paperwork so staff can spend more time building rapport with clients.

-Tellurian UCAN, Madison, improved suboxone group counseling attendance from 60% to 77% by using client incentives (pizza party; gift cards; dose aftergroup) and changes in clinic requirements.
+Tellurian UCAN, Madison, improved suboxone group counseling attendance from 60 percent to 77 percent by using client incentives (pizza party; gift cards; dose aftergroup) and changes in clinic requirements.

 ThedaCare Behavioral Health, Menasha, succeeded in reducing registration-related appointments for OWI clients from six to three while realizing non-billable cost savings of $15,100.
 These improvements also resulted in clients receiving services quicker.
 The days clients waited from first contact to admission were reduced from an average of 48 days to 11 days.
 Increased client satisfaction also occurred subsequent to the declines in waiting time.